c4s4/make-tools/README.md

 Build binary
 ```

 This prints the target description on command line.
+In a makefile, you can get current target name with *$@* and thus get its description calling `make-desc $@`.

 *Enjoy!*